The facial expressions of Togatta Kokeshi dolls

 Togatta style kokeshi dolls

-The head is large and tegara that is painted from the top of the head and forehead to the ears.
-The body is decorated with overlapping chrysanthemums, plum blossoms that have evolved from chrysanthemums, cherry blossoms, diamond patterns, and wood grain, and the back may be decorated with peonies, butterflies, pine needles, irises, and other motifs.
+The head is large, and"tegara"that runs from the top of the head and forehead to the ears.
+The body is decorated with overlapping chrysanthemums, plum blossoms (which are variations of chrysanthemums), cherry blossoms, well frames, and wood grain patterns, and sometimes peonies, butterflies, pine needles, or irises are depicted as accents on the back.

 Kokeshi spot in Togatta Onsen, the home of Togatta Kokeshi dolls